webmandesign/reykjavik/review/reykjavik-theme-review-process.md

 ### 14th

 - Update 0.9.9.
-Making custom styles work in TinyMCE editor after [great tip from @greenshady](https://themes.trac.wordpress.org/ticket/46546#comment:34) (however, not understanding why this is allowed and generating CSS files in WordPress uploads folder [securely using native WordPress Filesystem API](https://themes.trac.wordpress.org/ticket/46546#comment:30) is not...).
+Making custom styles work in TinyMCE editor after [great tip from @greenshady](https://themes.trac.wordpress.org/ticket/46546#comment:34) *(**but**, this is the old solution of PHP file pretending to be a CSS file and I do not understand why this solution is allowed and generating proper CSS files in WordPress uploads folder [securely using native WordPress Filesystem API](https://themes.trac.wordpress.org/ticket/46546#comment:30) is not...)*.

 ### 16th